 Yes, everyone!
 Picture yourself in a bustling café, attempting to complete a form online.
 In such a setting, web accessibility is your silent ally.
 Want to know more?
 Check out our other article, “For whom is web accessibility important?”.

 An accessible design ensures better business

-It can suddenly become a requirement in the client’s briefing
+It may suddenly become a requirement in your client’s briefing

 Increasingly, clients are valuing the importance of websites that everyone can use with ease.
 This shift means that standards like WCAG 2.1 AA—and soon 2.2 AA—are becoming essential checkboxes for projects.
 Globally, laws now require public sectors to offer accessible digital experiences.

 However, it’s not just about public entities.
 The private sector is also facing pressure to ensure accessibility.
 With a surge in lawsuits under the Americans with Disabilities Act (ADA) and the upcoming European Accessibility Act (EAA), the message is clear: Accessibility is crucial.
 What’s notable about the EAA is its scope—it extends beyond websites and mobile apps, encompassing a variety of products and services.
 For the first time, whether you’re offering services or selling products in the EU, there’s a universal accessibility standard to meet.

 Teamwork is what makes websites work

 It’s not just about your clients; it’s about collaboration.
 Creating an accessible website or webshop is a team effort.
 While a developer can enhance site accessibility through code, they can’t rectify an inherently inaccessible design, and vice versa.
 Prioritising accessibility from the start makes everyone’s job easier.